rtyle/autobolt/README.txt

 			Type "help()" for more information.
 			>>>

-	# the USB to serial converter on the TinyPICO NANO
-	# collides with that on the esp-prog
-	# the CP2104 chip and its auto reset transistors must be removed

 	git add README.txt
 	git commit -m 'esp-prog - motorbrainz 1.0'

+# esp-prog - motorbrainz 2.0

+	# the USB to serial converter on the TinyPICO NANO
+	# (CP2104 chip and its auto reset transistors)
+	# collided with similar functionality on the esp-prog board.
+	# the PROG header on the motorbrainz 1.0 board was replaced
+	# with a micro USB jack to resolve this.
+	# power and programming use this USB interface.
+	# the esp-prog/motorbrainz JTAG interfaces can be used for debugging.

 # idf.py create empty project, build, flash, monitor